 - Hogwart’s Hotwitches (hot roast beef and cheddar sandwiches)

-- Caramel Apple Bites (apple bites made with a melon baller and then dipped in caramel…I stick a toothpick in so we could pick them up easily and without a big mess.)
+- Caramel Apple Bites (I created apple bites with a melon baller and then dipped them in caramel…I stuck a toothpick in so we could pick them up easily and without a big mess.)

 - Pumpkin Potatoes (orange colored mashed potatoes)